Awards and grants

 the development of a sense of belonging, pride and self-esteem among young people.

-Presented at the Festival for the first time in 2011, the Samajam project will be
+Presented at the Festival for the first time in 2011, the Samajam project has been

-repeated in each of the next four editions.
+repeated in each of the following four editions.

 The Consortium Écho-Logique